danbev/learning-knative/README.md

 $ cd /root/go/src/github.com/containerd/containerd/bin
 $ ctr --debug images pull --user dbevenius:xxxx docker.io/dbevenius/faas-js-example:latest
 ```
-The first thing that happens is containerd will fetch the the data from the remove,
+The first thing that happens is containerd will fetch the the data from the remote,
 in this case docker and store this in the content store:
 ```console
 $ ctr content ls